 Focuses on techniques of information analysis which underlie the development of information systems.
 Using the systems life cycle as a point of departure, the course will examine approaches for managing and controlling applications development.
 The student will get a working understanding of methods for analyzing information needs and specifying application system requirements.
 He/she will also be exposed to issues of group dynamics and individual behavior which affect the processes studied.
 Management organization, technology, and economic perspectives are considered.
-(Prerequisite: GCO355 Data Base Design.)
+(Prerequisites: GCO352 Introduction to CIS, and GCO359 Computer Architecture and Software Systems.)